A conviction where the defendant has been found guilty of the charges.

 Incarceration records for prisons Rehabilitation and Correction.
 DOC can contain information for individuals that have been sentenced to probation but were sentenced through the DOC.

-A jail or prison sentence that has a defined length and can’t be changed by a parole board or other agency.
+A jail or prison sentence with a defined length and can’t be changed by a parole board or other agency.

 Refers to the document and the process of informing an applicant/employee that they will be the subject of a background report.

-The date in court is the date a case is actually closed.
-Both civil and criminal court cases have disposition dates although courts use different terminology.
-Some courts use terms like “closed,” “resolved” or “judgment” instead of disposition date.
+The court date is the date a case is actually closed.
+Both civil and criminal court cases have disposition dates, although courts use different terminology.
+Some courts use terms like “closed,” “resolved,” or “judgment” instead of disposition date.

-A court direction which calls a defendant, who has been found guilty, to attend a work or educational program as part of probation.
-May include some type of anger management, drug rehab, etc. If the condition of the program is met, the charge may be considered non-conviction.
+A court direction calls a defendant, who has been found guilty, to attend a work or educational program as part of probation.
+May include some anger management, drug rehab, etc. If the condition of the program is met, the charge may be considered non-conviction.

-An Education Verification is generally completed on the highest level of education listed and available from institutions throughout the United States.
-This service verifies the school attended, dates of attendance, the field of study, degree earned, if any, and date of graduation or last attendance.
+Education Verification is generally completed on the highest level of education listed and available from institutions throughout the United States.
+This service verifies the school attended, dates of attendance, study field, degree earned, if any, and graduation date or last attendance.
 It is essential to have the name used at the time of attendance.

 This is a signature that is completed electronically, rather than signing a name with a pen or pencil.
 Special requirements must be met for an electronic signature to be valid in a court of law.

-The employer in the case of employment screening, a property owner in the case of tenant screening, that originally requests and ultimately receives the qualified search results in the form of a consumer report.
+The employer in the case of employment screening, a property owner in the case of tenant screening, originally requests, and ultimately receives the qualified search results in the form of a consumer report.